hmnhGeek/DSP-Project-Report-LaTeX/README.md

 <img src="/readme_images/bit8.png" width="400">  <img src="/readme_images/bit1.png" width="400">

+To read about bit planes either refer to the `Report` directory in the repository or go though this link - [Bit Planes](https://en.wikipedia.org/wiki/Bit_plane)

 Just so that you see the similarity, the left one is the original image and the right one is the stego image.

 <img src="/readme_images/baboon.png" width="400">  <img src="/readme_images/stego.png" width="400">